-The night Francis was stabbed they had been fighting.
-All three of them.
-Fighting over what to do with the Campanas.
+The night Francis was stabbed all three of them had been fighting over what to do with the Campanas.
 Francis had left to cool his head but instead got a knife to the gut.

 Allen knew they had chosen this life, and this was one of the risks that was in the contract.
 Going into this business without expecting an outcome like that was stupid.
 Still, on that night, Allen had spent over a quarter of his secondary savings getting Francis treated and another quarter of it hunting down the elusive perpetrators.

 Money was money, but family was family.

 Francis had latter politely berated Allen for spending so much money on him after he had recovered.
 But Allen figured he hadn’t spent enough.
 Because… he knew something wasn’t right with Francis after the incident.
 And it wasn’t PTSD or trauma like the old doc said.
 It was something else.
 It had been just a feeling at first—that something was off.
 It was like one of those ‘spot the difference’ puzzles Nico like to play with Fortuna when they’d been younger.
 And Allen knew that money wouldn’t be able to resolve this issue.

 And then Allen found himself captured by ELPIS and at the mercy of Francis who was playing the character Theta.
 Francis spouted nonsense about not being Francis, but Allen knew his brother well enough to know that wasn’t the case.